 I don’t understand why money is such a touchy subject for a couple.
 Why do you take offense when your spouse asks about XYZ expense?
 Why do you assume you’re being attacked?
 Is it because you feel guilty?
 Is it because you immediately mentally turn the question around and start holding your spouse up to the same scrutiny, spouting off that they spend on XYZx2?

-What do you hear when your spouse mentions that “this could be a bad month.”
+What do you hear when your partner mentions that “this could be a bad month.”
 Do you hear an accusation that you aren’t earning enough or a message from a trusted friend to ‘hang in there’?

-Why can’t you talk about money openly with your spouse?
+Why can’t you talk about money openly with your partner?
 How is it that you can talk about your childhood, raising kids, religion, fears, sex, aspirations… but can’t manage to throw together one productive conversation about money without taking offense, or going on the offensive?

 Why is money the number one cause of divorce?
 Why do we tie everything else in life back to money?
 What makes money such an emotionally-charged topic?
 Do you feel that money is a reflection on you?

 Take off the gloves, step out of the ring, (remove the mouthguard), towel off, and talk.
-Better yet, simply ask very open-ended questions and listen.
+Better yet: simply ask very open-ended questions and listen.
 Don’t respond to answers, just listen.
 Don’t begin formulating your next question, just listen to the answer being given.
 Don’t think of the past wrongdoings (yours or theirs), just listen.
 Understand what it is that your spouse is telling you.
 If they aren’t talking a lot, listen to that.
 And listen hard because it’s a lot tougher to listen to someone that doesn’t (want to) say much.

 Apologize for not doing more to help with the financial stuff.
 Apologize for not wanting to talk earlier.
 Apologize for being a jerk about spending money (apologize for being a hypocrite about spending money).
 Apologize for always blaming and never taking some of the blame for yourself.